ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Background and Related Works

-Current evaluation of presently deployed, learning-based black-box autonomous vehicles often relies on surrogate strategies that approximate or over-simplify real safety issues\cite{tafidisApplicationSurrogateSafety2023, wangReviewSurrogateSafety2021}.
-These include approaches that pre-define requirements through hand-crafted finite state machines \cite{costelloGeneratingCertificationEvidence2024}, run-time assurance (RTA) mechanisms that supervise the behavior with fallback safe actions \cite{costelloruntime2023}, and scenario-based testing where black-box controllers are subjected to parameterized environments to observe performance \cite{Thompson2023ASF}.
-Other approaches quantify risk statistically by estimating failure probabilities through repeated rollouts in simulation \cite{nordenEfficientBlackboxAssessment2020}.
-While valuable for early assessments, these approaches lack formal guarantees and provide limited guidance on improving system safety or reliability of learning-based black-boxes.
+The breadth of verification techniques for autonomous systems encompasses field-testing, simulation-based testing, and methods derived from formal methods, among others \cite{leahy_grand_2024}.
+In this section, we mainly focus on {\em Formal Methods} (FM) verification techniques: mathematically rigorous approaches for the specification, development, and verification of cyber-physical systems \cite{clarkeModelChecking2018}.
+FM verification techniques allow designers to verify correctness and safety properties of controllers prior to real-world deployment.

-{\em Formal methods} (FM) provide mathematically rigorous techniques for the specification, development, and verification of cyber-physical systems \cite{clarkeModelChecking2018}.
-These methods enable precise and unambiguous descriptions of system behavior, allowing designers to verify correctness and safety properties in the model prior to real-world deployment.
+There is a wealth of work applying formal methods to robot policy learning for the synthesis of correct-by-construction robot policies \cite{aksaray2016qlearningrobustsatisfactionsignal, Jiang2021TemporalLogicRewardShapingRL, manganaris2026formalmethodsrobotpolicy, wongpiromsarnFormalSynthesisEmbedded2011a}.
+However, our focus is on the use of \textit{formal methods in robot policy verification}, i.e., verifying that an existing robot policy follows established behavior requirements, rather than enforcing restrictions during the synthesis of a new policy.
+Synthesis-oriented methods often assume access to and control over the training process, whereas our black-box setting involves fixed, often opaque policies available only through their input-output behavior.
+In this section, we review existing literature on formal verification of white-box and black-box autonomous robots.